-The Clinical and Translational Research (CTR) graduate program provides the option to pursue the Clinical Research (CR) track or the Quantitative Health Sciences (QHS) track, both leading to a Master of Science (MS) degree.
+The graduate program provides the option to pursue the Clinical Research (CR) track or the Quantitative Health Sciences (QHS) track, both leading to a Master of Science (MS) degree in Quantitative Health and Clinical Research.
 This is a unique program offered in Hawaiʻi for individuals interested in pursuing research and research support careers in academia, government laboratories, healthcare organizations, and pharmaceutical companies.

 In their mission to promote excellence and reproducible research, the Biostatistics Core Facility provides high quality, efficient and reliable biostatistical research collaboration and support services to basic science, clinical and translational, and community-based investigators.
 The core specializes in statistical research design, data management and data analysis, participates in grant proposal development, conducts methodology research, and provides education and training in biostatistics and other related areas.